dvdcastro/keystonejs-ng-skeleton/README.md

 This project is intended to show how to build [KeystoneJS](http://keystonejs.com) apps that use [AngularJS](https://angularjs.org) as front-end.

+A mobile app can be generated as well, it is built with [Apache Cordova](http://cordova.apache.org/).

 ## Installation

     git clone https://github.com/dvdcastro/keystonejs-ng-skeleton.git